Apply to Stay

 Recovery Based Independent Living

-- Live in private apartments with a lease agreement
+- Live in private apartments under a lease agreement

 - Meet monthly with a case manager

-- Must have at least 6 months of sobriety OR provide a signed letter from a licensed professional confirming 1–3 months of sobriety and that they are not currently living with addiction to ensure a stable, substance-free living environment for all residents
+- Contribute to a safe, substance-free community, typically with 6+ months of sobriety OR with a signed letter from a licensed professional confirming 1–3 months of sobriety and no active addiction

 In 2024, 100% of Beacon graduates secured employment, transitioned into permanent housing, obtained health insurance, and built at least $600 in savings.
 Even more inspiring—85% in our gradaute program have not relapsed or returned to prison.